-This is a multi-faceted question with the understanding that you don't trust information from industry scientists, government scientists, academic scientists at institutions that receive private funding or organizations like the AMA and I will presume the National Academy of Sciences.
-I point this out because there was an article published recently that discusses exactly this expectation of corruption that may be of interest (https://www.landesbioscience.com/journals/gmcrops/article/26532/, see page 8).
+This is a multifaceted question with the understanding that you don't trust information from industry scientists, government scientists, academic scientists at institutions that receive private funding or organizations like the AMA and, I will presume, the National Academy of Sciences.
+I point this out because there was an article published recently that discusses exactly this expectation of corruption that may be of interest (see page 8).

-Data for pesticide registration―as is the case for drugs, food additives, and every other product you use from cosmetics to cars―are generated by or on behalf of manufacturers.
+Data for pesticide registration―as is the case for drugs, food additives and every other product you use from cosmetics to cars―are generated by or on behalf of manufacturers.
 The requirements for data generation are, however, established by the Federal Government.
-For glyphosate specifically, there are now six sets of independent (of one-another) toxicology data for glyphosate from the various registrants, all of which are consistent and none of which suggest risks of cancer or other long term health effects.
-Newer studies that have been mandated more recently (immunotoxicology and developmental neurotoxicology) as well as endocrine testing do not raise concerns.
+For glyphosate specifically, there are now six sets of independent (of one another) toxicology data for glyphosate from the various registrants, all of which are consistent and none of which suggests risks of cancer or other long-term health effects.
+Newer studies that have been mandated more recently (immunotoxicology and developmental neurotoxicology), as well as endocrine testing do not raise concerns.

 The Mercola citation takes you to one of several postings on Mercola's website.
-Like Stephanie Seneff, Mercola makes a myriad of claims, but presents no data.
+Like Stephanie Seneff, Mercola makes myriad claims but presents no data.
 Dr. Mercola plays out prominently on the Quackwatch website and has been warned or ordered by FDA on several occasions to cease making illegal claims for products sold via his various websites and organizations.
-In the interest of space, I will not try and address all of Mercola's claims here (I suspect GMO Answers will get to them all), but let's look at a few examples:
+In the interest of space, I will not try to address all of Mercola's claims here (I suspect GMO Answers will get to them all), but let's look at a few examples:

-- The Seralini 2-year rat study: Bottom line – Seralini and colleagues demonstrated the normal tumor incidence in SD rats fed on unlimited diets.
-It is not difficult to speculate on why a photo of a test rat with a tumor with no scientific value was included and why the comparable photo of control rats with tumors was not included in the paper.
+- The Séralini two-year rat study.
+Bottom line―Séralini and colleagues demonstrated the normal tumor incidence in SD rats fed on unlimited diets.
+It is not difficult to speculate about why a photo of a test rat with a tumor with no scientific value was included, and why the comparable photo of control rats with tumors was not included, in the paper.
 There was no difference demonstrated between exposed and control animals.
 This study was rebutted widely.
-The most definitive treatise is from the European Food Safety Authority (EFSA, http://www.efsa.europa.eu/en/efsajournal/pub/2986.htm) and the situation is extensively reviewed on Monsanto.com (http://www.monsanto.com/newsviews/Pages/monsanto-responds-to-french-rat-study.aspx) with multiple links to independent agencies and scientific organizations who have rejected this study.
+The most definitive treatise is from the European Food Safety Authority (EFSA), and the situation is extensively reviewed on Monsanto's website, with multiple links to independent agencies and scientific organizations who have rejected this study.